boltops-tools/lono-docs/_docs/intro/plan.md

 ---
-title: Previews
+title: Plan
-nav_text: Previews
+nav_text: Plan
 categories: intro
 order: 4
 ---

 Lono runs a "plan" that provides a preview of what will be deployed by showing the differences.

-{% include intro/previews.md %}
+{% include intro/plan.md %}

 ## Example